F5Networks/f5-declarative-onboarding/docs/declarations/auth.rst

 For more information on options and DO usage, see |auth| and the subsequent entries in the Schema Reference.

+..
+NOTE:: We updated this example in DO 1.17 to include a CA certificate for LDAP using the new **sslCaCert** property in the |authldap| class.

 In the following declaration snippet we show only the classes related to authentication.
 You can use this class as a part of a larger Declarative Onboarding declaration.

 .. literalinclude:: ../../examples/authMethods.json